International Student Application Requirements and Deadlines

 Admission to Connecticut College is competitive and highly selective.
-Each year, a class of 500 students is selected from approximately 5,000 applicants.
 Connecticut College seeks students from a variety of backgrounds - cultural, spiritual, sexual orientation, economic, racial, ethnic and geographical - who demonstrate academic and personal excellence.
 The secondary school record is most important.
 Also, qualities such as leadership, intellectual curiosity and accomplishment in non-academic areas are highly valued.

 First-Year Application Checklist

-- An explanation of the grading system used by your school provided on the International Supplement to the Secondary School Report
+- An explanation of the grading system used by your school provided on the International Supplement to the School Report and translated into English.

-- Optional results of the SAT Reasoning Test, two SAT Subject Tests or ACT (Learn more about our standardized test policy.)
+- *Optional* Results of the SAT Reasoning Test or ACT (Learn more about our standardized test policy).